800 years is a long time ago, but some questions are universal.

 Hundreds of Philadelphia’s medieval manuscripts, dating from 1100 to 1600 CE, were first brought together as part of Bibliotheca Philadelphiensis, a major regional digitization project, between 2016 and 2019.
 They are now archived online for the public to browse and explore.
 The objects gathered for this digital exhibition—including books, scrolls, single pages, cut fragments, and facsimile reproductions—are drawn from our own collection and those of other institutions in the Philadelphia area that participated in the Bibliotheca Philadelphiensis project.

 This digital exhibition complements our physical exhibition.
 The items selected here are a sample of the larger physical exhibition, which has been postponed due to ongoing concerns related to coronavirus.
-Look forward to the physical exhibition at Parkway Central Library’s Dietrich Gallery when we plan to open at a later date in 2020.

 Topics such as our work, the natural world, religion, law and justice, and family, were on the mind of individuals then just as they occupy our minds today.
 We hope you will consider how medieval Europeans thought about their lives and their world—and how their concerns reflect our own.